bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 For example, one transaction could be too low fee, but you can spend an output at a higher fee and do child pays for parent.
 So this works today if the parent transaction, is the fee is beefy enough to get in the mempool on its own, but maybe not enough to get mined in a reasonable amount of time.
 But it doesn’t work if the fee is too low.
-So for example, if you wanted a transaction that’s zero fee, maybe you don’t know what the fee is going to be, or you’re basically doing a smart contract, for example, like L2, you can’t actually siphon off any fees.
+So for example, if you wanted a transaction that’s zero fee, maybe you don’t know what the fee is going to be, or you’re basically doing a smart contract, for example, like Eltoo, you can’t actually siphon off any fees.
 So you need to somehow pay for the fees.
-There’s a few concepts of how to do it with consensus changes or smart SIGHASH changes.
+There’s a few concepts of how to do it with consensus changes or smart `SIGHASH` changes.
 But to do it in a policy way, it seems to make sense to have this package of proposals that you pass around the network.

 Jonas: 00:03:10